lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 .. image:: lowriter_paragraph.png

+To change what how the text deals with page breaks and paragraphs use the :guilabel:`Text Flow` tab.
+To automatically use hyphens check the :guilabel:`Automatically` checkbox.

 To change font color press the button that has a T with a drop on it and a red underline this will bring down several different colors you can change your text to a color you want.
 You can also change your font color through the :menuselection:`Format --> Character` window.

 To make text superscript press the button with A and a smaller B located above it as if it in superscript.
 To make text subscript press the button that is an A with a smaller B located slightly below it.